Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 9. Red-eyed Vireo

 Red-eyed vireos are small, stocky songbirds.
-With 130 million members of their population, they are spread across Canada and the eastern United States.
-They migrate south for the winter and spend the season in the east of Mexico.
+With a population of 130 million, they can be found across Canada and the eastern United States.
+They migrate south for the winter and spend the season in east Mexico.

-Red-eyed vireos are olive green and white and get their name because their eyes turn red after about a year old.
+Red-eyed vireos are olive green and white and get their name because their eyes turn red after their first year.
 Their diet varies drastically throughout the year.
-In the summer, up to 50% of their meals are caterpillars.
-When they are approaching fall migration, the amount of fruit they eat rises; in the winter, they eat almost exclusively fruit.
+In the summer, up to 50% of their diet comprises of caterpillars.
+In fall, when they are getting ready to migrate, the amount of fruit they eat rises, and by winter, they eat almost exclusively fruit.

-They prefer large expanses of deciduous forest, which is why the eastern United States is the perfect habitat for their population to flourish.
+The red-eyed vireo prefers large expanses of deciduous forest, which is why the eastern United States is the perfect habitat for its population to grow.

 Find out about the American crow here